 Lyn Provost | Board member

 Lyn Provost was Controller and Auditor-General from October 2009 until 2017.
 From 2001 to 2009 she was the first female and civilian Deputy Commissioner of New Zealand Police.
 Lyn is currently a member of the International Auditing and Assurance Board.
 In 2016 she received the Global category award in the nationwide Women of Influence awards.
 In 2017, as part of the Queen's Birthday Honours List, Lyn was made a Companion of the New Zealand Order of Merit for services to the State.

 Dr Linda Sissons | Board Member

 Dr Linda Sissons is a highly experienced chief executive in the tertiary education sector.
 Dr Sissons is currently the Acting Chief Executive at UCOL.
 She was also a member of the NZIST Establishment Board (2019-2020).

 Before that she was interim Chief Executive of Taratahi Agricultural Training Centre (2015-2016), Chief Executive of the Wellington Institute of Technology (2001-2015) and of Hutt Valley Polytechnic (1999-2001).
-Dr Sissons is currently the Chair of the Board of Governors of the Commonwealth of Learning.
+In 2006, Dr Sissons was made a Companion of the New Zealand Order of Merit for services to tertiary education.